 An extra wing was added to the house just to accommodate the king's suite - built for King Edward VII.
 The King's Suite - currently used as a meeting room - can be visited on one of the National Trust's "Unseen Spaces" tours (see below).

 Managing the comings and goings of her various guests at a house party must have been quite a task for Mrs. Greville and her servants.
 King Edward attended her first house party in 1909.
-His mistress Mrs. Alice Keppel (great-grandmother of Duchess of Cornwall - Camilla Parker-Bowles as was) and her husband were there too.
+His mistress Mrs. Alice Keppel (great-grandmother of Duchess of Cornwall, Camilla Parker-Bowles) and her husband were there too.
 But so was his ex-mistress and her husband!

 The Loyal Servants and the Others

 In her will, Mrs. Greville left generous bequests to a remarkable army of servants, some of whom had worked for her all their working lives.
 But not everyone who worked at Polesden Lacey could be counted on to maintain the discretion of the house.
 Visiting foreign royals, Indian nawaabs and eastern potentates often brought their own cooks and kitchen staffs.
 To prevent them from spying on and gossiping about the arrivals and departures, the kitchen windows were completely obscured.
 When you visit, face the front door and look for the ground floor windows on the right end of the house.
 What looks like a dense covering of ivy in need of cutting back is actually a cultivated screen of it deliberately grown to block the windows.
 Imagine what it must have been like to work in those unairconditioned kitchens, behind closed windows, in the summer.